-- Parents and visitors are not allowed to enter the building, past the office/meeting room areas, until further notice.
+- Parents, visitors, and volunteers will not be allowed to enter the building, past the front office/meeting room areas, until further notice.

 - Parents will not be allowed to bring outside food (pizza, fast food, etc.) to their children to be consumed on the grounds.

-- Parents/guardians will not be allowed to wait with/for students on playground/arrival/dismissal/staging locations.
+- Parents/guardians will not be allowed on the playground area during school hours.

 - Staff will regularly teach and reinforce expectations for universal precautions during arrival/dismissal.